emmajsadams/ts-database/README.md

 # File Structure

+- package.json contains a list of yarn scripts to develop the program and run it.
+It also specifies the libraries used and which version of node should be used to run the application.
 - .yarnrc includes a single line that instructs the yarn package manager to install specific versions of libraries ensuring a consistent application across installs.

 # Decisions